duleorlovic/blog/_posts/2016-04-12-rails-tips.markdown

 table 'table' is too long; the limit is 64 characters`) than you can use different name NOTE that you need to use exact column name (with `_id`) `add_index :users, :company_id, name: 'index company on users'`
-* if we call `Products.update_all fuzz: 'fuzzy'` in migration, it will probably break in the future, because *Products* will be validated for something that we did not know on that time.
+* we can call `Products.update_all fuzz: 'fuzzy'` (to update all records in single sql query, without triggering callbacks or validations.
+In migration Product.save will probably break in the future, because *Product* will be validated for something that we did not know on that time.
 Better is to create local class and call reset column information.
 Also if we are adding not null column we need to do it in two steps to populate existing records.

   ~~~
   # db/migrate/20161010121212_update_fuzz.rb